Lynette Scavo: Reception

 Along with costars Marcia Cross and Teri Hatcher, Huffman was nominated for the Golden Globe Award for Best Performance by an Actress in a Television Comedy Series in 2005.
 She lost to Hatcher.

 Reviewing the first season, Tricia Mayes wrote that Lynette was "perhaps the person we cheer for the most".
 Mayes cites Lynette's storylines with her children as proof that Cherry "recognizes that every mother has been driven to the edge by her kids at one point."
-Brooke Johnson admitted that while Bree was her favorite of the four housewives, she was closer to Lynette, who she called "the classic representation of the repressed wife" with an "intriguing aspect" of fighting back.
 In a review of the second season, James O'Neill quipped, "If Marcia Cross was the real star of season one then it's Felicity Huffman who really shines this time around."
 Admitting that her stories "do take a while to get going", O'Neill was drawn to the plot of Lynette and Tom working together.

-Screen Rant ranked Lynette as the 7th best Desperate Housewives character, writing that she was "definitely nicer and more watchable than Edie" and not "always the most sympathetic character".
+Screen Rant ranked Lynette as the 4th best Desperate Housewives character, writing that she was "definitely nicer and more watchable than Edie" and not "always the most sympathetic character".